huangnit1024-crypto/Huang-Niting-IT-Product-Manager-assessment-answer/README.md

 (1)
 This function is a backend validation check used to determine if a specific order request is eligible for submission based on product inventory.
 It is a standard before a customer can proceed to the payment stage, ensuring that staff can actually fulfill the order being placed.
 (2)
-According to the code logic, the order submission will fail under any of the following three conditions:
 •	Product Status: The product's status is anything other than on sale.
 •	Zero Inventory: The specific SKU stock level is zero or less.
 •	Excessive Quantity: The quantity the user is attempting to purchase is greater than the current available stock.
 (3)